What's something that can be eaten anytime? Pancakes! So we've stacked up a list of the best pancakes in Singapore for you to flip over.

 Wild Honey, locations in Mandarin Gallery, Scotts Square, and South Beach

-4. Two Bakers
+8. Two Bakers

 Dorayaki pancakes?
 Don’t mind if we do!
 This is paired with matcha custard, Japanese Azuki beans, and strawberries, reminding us of Doraemon, the classic Japanese cartoon.
-Try out the earl grey infused pancakes too, which is fragrant and overwhelmingly decadent.
+Try out the earl grey infused pancakes too, which are fragrant and overwhelmingly decadent.
 Add a scoop of gelato from its sister brand Sugartree Gelato for an additional sweet treat.

 Two Bakers, 88 Horne Road, Singapore 209083 and 9 Teck Chye Terrace, Singapore 545720

-5. Belle-Ville Pancake Cafe
+10. Belle-Ville Pancake Cafe

 Belle-Ville Pancake Cafe, locations in Bugis, Tanjong Pagar, Novena, and Bukit Panjang

-7. Earlybird
+11. Earlybird

 Fried chicken and buttermilk pancakes – yes, you read that right.
 And we dare say, this is quite the explosive pairing.
 Who knew we needed this sweet and savoury combo?
 The portion is huge, perfect for sharing between you and the kiddos.
-If you don’t have an adventurous palette, the cafe also serves up the standard hotcakes, which comes with lemon curd, fairy floss, and vanilla ice cream.
+If you don’t have an adventurous palette, the cafe also serves up the standard hotcakes, which come with lemon curd, fairy floss, and vanilla ice cream.
 Yummy in our tummy!

 Earlybird, 17 Jalan Pinang, Singapore 199149

-9. Gram Cafe & Pancakes
+14. Gram Cafe & Pancakes

 Another pancake joint that hails from Japan, its opening in Singapore was met with immediate fanfare and frenzies.
 The premium pancake is in such high demand that the item is only sold at three timeslots each day.
 Parents, you might be keen to try the tiramisu pancake.
 Each morsel is simply divine!
 Those looking for something different can try out its chilli beans pancakes.
 Interesting, no?

-Gram Cafe & Pancakes, VivoCity, 1 Harbourfront Walk, #02-110/111, Singapore 098585
+Gram Cafe & Pancakes, #02-110/111, VivoCity, 1 Harbourfront Walk, Singapore 098585

-11. Hoshino Coffee
+15. Hoshino Coffee

-Want a different kind of pancakes?
+Want a different kind of pancake?
 Visit Hoshino Coffee and tuck into some seriously fluffy soufflé pancakes.
 Drizzled with maple syrup or honey syrup and served with whipped butter, these freshly baked pancakes are definitely the star of any afternoon tea.
 On top of the plain and matcha flavoured pancakes, Hoshino Coffee also offers a changing range of pancakes topped with seasonal fruit.

 Hoshino Coffee, various locations in Singapore

-Run by pancakes enthusiasts for pancake connoisseurs, this cafe crafts its pancake with exact science and passion.
+Run by pancakes enthusiasts for pancake connoisseurs, this cafe crafts its pancakes with exact science and passion.
 A bite out of its classic soufflé pancakes is like tasting the clouds… that, we agree.
 If you’re looking to feed the ‘gram, go with the oolong boba soufflé pancakes.
 Looks good in photos, tastes even better in the mouth.

-fluff stack, locations in Suntec City, Northpoint City, Westgate, and Tampines 1
+Fluff Stack, locations in Suntec City, Northpoint City, Westgate, and Tampines 1

-13. Granny’s Pancakes
+18. Granny’s Pancakes

-How about the local version of pancakes?
 Granny Pancakes is an iconic homegrown brand that can be found in many hawker centres across Singapore.
 It sells min jiang kueh, AKA a beloved childhood snack that’s moist yet also fluffy.
 The original comes with a generous portion of crushed peanuts filling, but if you’re allergic to those, there are other flavours you can get.
 Plus, each pancake costs less than $2.
 Tasty and affordable, we totally stan!

 Granny’s Pancakes, multiple locations across Singapore

-15. Curious Palette
+19. Curious Palette

 We’ve talked about its doughnuts before, but this cafe serves up a mean plate of pancakes too.
 Its berry ricotta hotcakes are baked for 30 minutes before being served with vanilla ice cream, berries compote, seasonal fruits, and mixed seeds.
 The dish is dense without being cloyingly sweet, and once we’re with it, we’re itching for another plate.
 Help!